Use this helpful glossary of University Terms to better understand academic lingo.

 The Academic Calendar contains key dates important to every student, including the registration deadlines, start and end dates of classes, holidays, and exam days.
 It is approved by the Faculty Senate, subject to change, and published by the Provost’s Office.

-This is a policy whereby students who have been away from UA Little Rock for at least two full years can petition to remove earlier course work form their UA Little Rock academic record.
+This is a policy whereby students who have been away from UA Little Rock for at least two full years can petition to remove earlier coursework from their UA Little Rock academic record.
 The purpose of the policy is to allow students a second chance in college.